Frequently Asked Questions

 How much are the entry fees for each tournament?

 Early Bird Pricing - $179 - this discount will be applied to your registration up until 6 weeks out from the event.

 Once Early Bird concludes, entry fees are $199

 *Registration for the Rocket City Invitational will be closed to allow invitees to register for the first two weeks only.
 Once those two weeks have ended, ANYONE may register for the Rocket City Invitational.

-** There are two events in 2021 which will have a different cost then stated above which are the NB3 JGNC Central Florida Qualifier and the NB3 JGNC New Mexico Qualifier.
-The entry fee associated with these two events are $299.
+** There is one event in 2022 which will have a different cost then stated above which is the NB3 JGNC Central Florida Qualifier.
+The entry fee associated with this event is $299.

 When does registration open?

-Registration for all SSJC events will open 8 weeks prior to the tournament start date.
+Registration for all SSJC events ARE NOW OPEN!
 Once registration has opened, players can register for an Early Bird price of $179.
-The Early Bird pricing will be in effect for the first two weeks of registration.
+The Early Bird pricing will be in effect up until 6 weeks out from the tournament start date.